 In her first 13 seasons at the helm, Ewald guided the men’s team to Ohio Athletic Conference Championships titles in 12 of those years and the women’s team to seven OAC titles.

-The Polar Bear men have won 10 OAC Regular Season Championships and have had 16 OAC Swimmers of the Year, 91 OAC Individual titles, 46 OAC relay titles, 13 NCAA All-Americans and 29 Academic All-OAC honorees and were named a Scholar All-America Team for the 2015-16 season.
+The Polar Bear men have won 10 OAC Regular Season Championships and have had 16 OAC Swimmers of the Year, 94 OAC Individual titles, 45 OAC relay titles, 13 NCAA All-Americans and 33 Academic All-OAC honorees and were named a Scholar All-America Team for three seasons.

-The ONU women have won 10 OAC Regular Season crowns as well as seven OAC Championship titles, have had five OAC Swimmers of the Year, 71 OAC Individual titles, 38 OAC relay titles, eight Scholar All-Americans, five Scholar All-American Teams and 64 Academic All-OAC honorees.
+The ONU women have won 10 OAC Regular Season crowns, have had five OAC Swimmers of the Year, 72 OAC Individual titles, 38 OAC relay titles, eight Scholar All-Americans, six Scholar All-American Teams and 64 Academic All-OAC honorees.

 She was named the OAC Men’s Coach of the Year in ‘16, ’12, ’11, ’10, ’09, ’08 and ’05 and the OAC Women’s Coach of the Year in ’12, ’11, ’09, ’07 and ’06.